iamthenop/chess-gpt/README.md

 This project is an attempt to bridge that gap with a compact retrieval layer.

-Instead of searching chess from scratch every move, the system can:
+Instead of reasoning from scratch every move, the system can:

 1. encode a board into a canonical binary form
-2. look up exact or similar positions
+2. look up an exact position
-3. retrieve common and successful moves
+3. retrieve common and successful continuations
-4. filter illegal moves
+4. rank plausible moves more efficiently
-5. rank plausible continuations more efficiently
+5. render state in both machine-facing and human-facing forms

 ## Design Principles